neutrl/nicebot-discord-bot/README.md

 - `!search` command for DuckDuckGo searches
 - `!quote` command to search and display quotes from a database
 - `!friday` command to celebrate Fridays with Rebecca Black (only works on Fridays!)
+- `!stock` command to check real-time stock prices and market data
 - User location persistence across bot restarts
 - Ignores its own messages to prevent infinite loops
 - Simple and lightweight